-Notes: The above figure illustrates the welfare effects of climate change shocks (RCP 8.5), relative to an economy without such shocks, for the agricultural workers.
-The welfare effects are measured as the consumption equivalent variation in percentage changes.
+Notes: The figures above illustrate the welfare effects of climate change shocks under RCP 8.5, relative to an economy without such shocks, for agricultural workers.
+The welfare effects are measured by the consumption equivalent variation as percentage changes.

 Figure E.4: The Welfare Effects: Climate Scenarios RCP4.5